TrellixVulnTeam/DriveSafe_AI702_TKA7/Object_Detection/README.md

 ## Training a Custom Object Detector
 Please refer to the `TF2_Object_Detection.ipynb` notebook for step-by-step instructions for installation of `TF2 Object Detection API` and training of the Custom model.
 The references for creating the following notebook are listed below.
+Create a conda environment from `environment.yml` for training the model.

 The `inference_demo.py` can be used to run inference of our model.
 To run the demo script please follow the instructions given in `TF2_Object_Detection.ipynb` and complete the installation of the `Object detection API`.
 An example inference output is given as `output.jpg`